uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

       pivotal: INFO
 ```

 8) Notify applications to pickup the change.
 Send a POST to the `greeting-config` `/bus/refresh` endpoint.
-Use your url not the literal below.
+Use your `greeting-config` URL not the literal below.
 ```bash
 $ curl -X POST http://greeting-config-hypodermal-subcortex.cfapps.io/bus/refresh
 ```